Manolis Papadopoulos: Club career

 Papadopoulos started his career in 1986 at Olympiacos.
 In the summer of 1989 he was loaned to Ionikos, where he was established as a regular.

-His performances earned him a transfer to the Greek champions, AEK Athens, in the summer of 1992.
-He was used mainly as a substitute, but sometimes he made it to the starting line-up, especially when Dušan Bajević used a formation with three stoppers.
-In the matches against Rangers for the UEFA Champions League qualifiers in the summer of 1994, he was assigned to mark Mark Hateley, managing to contain him.
-During his spell with the "double-headed eagle" Papadopoulos won two consecutive championships.
+On 14 July 1992 Papadopoulos was transferred to the Greek champions, AEK Athens, in the summer of 1992.
+He was used mainly as a substitute, but sometimes he made it to the starting line-up, especially when Dušan Bajević used a formation with three center-backs.
+In the matches against Rangers for the UEFA Champions League qualifiers in the summer of 1994, he was assigned to mark Mark Hateley and eventually he managed in contain him effectively.
+AEK eliminated the Scottish club and became the first Greek club to qualify in the tournament under the new format.
+During his spell with the "double-headed eagle", Papadopoulos won two consecutive Championships in 1993 and 1994.

-In the summer of 1995 he moved to Apollon Athens for two seasons and then to Ethnikos Piraeus for another two.
-In 1999 he signed for PAS Giannina for a while and then moved to Kozani where he played until 2001.
-The following season he moved to Chaidari, where he played for one season before ending his career as a footballer.
+On 13 July 1995 he signed for Apollon Athens, where he played for two seasons.
+Afterwards he moved to Ethnikos Piraeus for two years.
+In 1999 he signed for PAS Giannina for a while and then moved to Kozani.
+In 2001 he signed for Chaidari, where he retired at the end of the season.